KshitijSharma18/KshitijSharma18/README.md

 <h1 align="center">Hi 👋, I'm Kshitij Sharma</h1>
-<h3 align="center">I'm an Front-End developer who loves to develop exciting and unique Web Applications.
-I specifically code in JavaScript.
-Lately, working mainly on MERN Stack.
-I'm interested in Full-time Web Development.</h3>
+<h3 align="center">I'm a Front-End Developer with a passion for developing exciting and unique Web Applications.
+My primary language of choice is JavaScript, and I specialize in building responsive and intuitive user interfaces.

+Recently, I've been working mainly on the MERN Stack (MongoDB, Express.js, React.js, and Node.js), where I have been able to leverage my skills to develop web applications that are both functional and visually appealing.
+I also have experience working with HTML5, CSS3, and various JavaScript libraries and frameworks.

+My GitHub repository is a collection of personal projects that showcase my skills and interests in web development.
+These projects range from simple applications that demonstrate a specific functionality, to larger projects that incorporate multiple features and technologies.

+Currently, I am seeking Full-time Web Development opportunities, where I can continue to develop my skills and contribute to the creation of innovative web applications.
+If you are interested in learning more about my work or would like to connect, please feel free to reach out to me.
+Thank you for visiting my profile!</h3>

 - 🔭 I’m currently working on [e-commerce application using MERN stack, which is inspired by Amazon.](https://github.com/KshitijSharma18/InstantShop.git)